zazaserty/zaquartz/content/Semestre 3/Environmental Economics/Séance 10-Coase in action.md

 ### Conditional cash transfers to landowners who maintain forest clover
 - These PES programs are designed to increase the private returns to forest and thus reduce the difference between private and social values of forest.
 - PES programs can provide a steady stream of income in poor areas.
-- An attractive “win-win” policy solution.
+- An attractive *win-win* policy solution.
 - Mexico, Costa Rica, Ecuador, and Brazil have already established payments for avoided deforestation programs while other countries are experimenting with them (Jindal, Swallow, and Kerr 2008, Wunder and Wertz-Kanounnikoff 2009, United Nations REDD Programme 2011).
 ![[Pasted image 20251124144332.png]]
 ### Issues with PES
 - Additionality, leakage.
-- Pattanayak et al. 2010: “Results are highly divergent”.
+- Pattanayak et al. 2010: *Results are highly divergent*.
-- Besides, well-defined land- or resource-tenure regimes for providers.
+- Besides, well-defined land or resource-tenure regimes for providers.
-- PES do require a payment culture and good organization from service users.
+- PES do require a payment culture and good organisation from service users.
 - A trustful negotiation climate (Wunder, 2013).
 - See Borner et al. 2017 for a survey.
 #### Jayachandran et al. 2017: Uganda program for forest-owning households